 How Electric Propulsion Systems Work

-The reliability and performance of an electric boat rely on the synchronization of three major subsystems: energy storage (batteries), power conversion and distribution (controllers and cabling), and propulsion (motors).
-Understanding their interaction is essential for swift troubleshooting and minimizing downtime.
+The reliability and performance of an electric boat rely on the synchronisation of three major subsystems: energy storage (batteries), power conversion and distribution (controllers and cabling), and propulsion (motors).
+Understanding their interaction is essential for swift troubleshooting and minimising downtime.

 Main Components of Electric Boats